cybertractorchallenge/cybertractorchallenge_site/content/en/post/apply.md

 - Exposure to cloud concepts: AWS, Azure, Etc...
 - Knowledge of security principles: ethical hacking, vulnerabilities, secure design

+NOTE: Thanks to our generous sponsors, if you are accepted, all student expenses to and from the event including food, housing, and travel will be covered!

-We're committed to growing the next generation of cybersecurity experts in the connected world of modern agriculture and are excited to bring this event to life!
-[Head over to our application page](/static/apply) to apply today through APRIL 10th ~~MARCH 30th~~ 2024!
-Our team will be updating our applicants on the status of the their applicaiton no later than than APRIL 30th 2024.
-Thank you for your interest in our event, please reach out using our [Contact Form if you have any questions. ](/contact)
+We’re committed to growing the next generation of cybersecurity experts in the connected world of modern agriculture and are excited to bring this event to life!
+Head over to our application page to apply today from October 17th 2025, through January 18th 2026!
+Applications will be reviewed on a rolling basis as soon as they come in - so apply early to secure your consideration for this unique opportunity!
+Our team will update all applicants by no later than March 2026.
+Thank you for your interest in our event, and please reach out using our Contact Form if you have any questions.

-The CyberTractor Challenge Team
+The 2026 CyberTractor Challenge Team